w3bdesign/nav-jobs/README.md

 ## TODO

--   Fix all known bugs

--   Connect CircleCI and DevOps tools

--   Add functionality for saving ads
+-   Fix bug with "Saved ads should not disappear even if the browser is closed and reopened"

 -   Add animations

--   Add testing